MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

 ## Get an access token example

-**Note:** To get access token on behalf of your customer, use the customer's tenant ID on the following token acquisitions.
+To get access token on behalf of your customer, use the customer's tenant ID on the following token acquisitions.

 For more information on Microsoft Entra token, see [Microsoft Entra tutorial](/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds).